-- As Nordstrom 2 nears completion, unease in Germany rises to surface
+- As Nordstrom 2 nears completion, unease in Germany rises to the surface

 Nord Stream 2 is becoming increasingly problematic for Germany in its relationship with its eastern neighbors, both inside and outside the European Union.